 Students are expected to attend lectures, where information will be given that is not available at any other place.
+Attendance at recitations is recorded and contributes to your grade.
 Students are expected to:

 Excused absences are handled in accordance with CSU policies.
 If you are ill please let us know right away.
 CSU requires verifiable proof (e.g. a note from the health center) for students who wish to not be penalized for missed classes and work.

 We also do not want you to come to class ill.Make up work will